g0v/potluckmap/README.md

-# chorusmap
+# wikimap
-create an osm map that can be collaboratively built by collecting url's of remote geojson/gpx/csv pages, each of which can be independently edited.
+create an osm map that can be collaboratively marked simply by editing certain remote csv/geojson/wiki pages.